-The payment Platform available in two formats – a SaaS solution for a quick and affordable start, and a source code version, available for purchase anytime, which gives you total independence from the vendor.
+The payment Platform available in two formats – a cloud-based solution for a quick and affordable start, and a source code version, available for purchase anytime, which gives you total independence from the vendor.

 With its FinTech software, you receive a stable, reliable engine for your banking business which you can easily extend via integrations, using 400+ API endpoints.
-The SaaS banking solution operates as a cloud-hosted backend app with APIs maintained by our team, and a database is run by yours.
+The cloud banking solution operates as a cloud-hosted backend app with APIs maintained by our team, and a database is run by yours.

 Develop your own neobank faster with SDK.finance FinTech PlatformMore details